AlexTLDR/blog.alextldr.com/content/about/index.md

 ---
-title: "About Me"
-date: 2025-01-28
+date: 2025-01-30
 draft: false
 description: "Learn more about me and my journey."
 ---

 ## About Me

-Hello!
-I’m [Your Name], a passionate developer and blogger.
-This is my personal website where I share my thoughts, projects, and experiences.
+Hi!
+I'm Alex, a passionate developer—and apparently a blogger too! 🙂 This is my blog, where I share my thoughts, projects, and experiences.

 ### My Interests
 - Go Development